typelevel/cats-effect/site/src/main/tut/datatypes/io.md

 It's also useful when dealing with the `onCancelRaiseError` operation.
-Because cancelable `IO` values usually become non-terminating on cancelation, you might want to use `IO.never` as the continuation of an `onCancelRaiseError`.
+Because cancelable `IO` values usually become non-terminating on cancellation, you might want to use `IO.never` as the continuation of an `onCancelRaiseError`.

 See the description of `onCancelRaiseError`.